mikeyCos/inventory-application/README.md

 - [ ] Build a delete and edit confirmation modal.
   - [ ] Delete modal will have `confirm` and `cancel` buttons.
   - [ ] Edit modal will include a form with input content.
+- [ ] Build custom validator to check for duplicate categories and items.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>